 JCDecaux is coming in with backing of city transport chiefs RATP and train operator SNCF, and told the TF1 channel that current Velib' model had been redesigned to include a battery pack (see video below).

-Other than that, the bikes look largely the same (as seen in the video below).
+Other than that, the bikes look largely the same.

 However in the other corner, the start-up Smoove is offering a fresh look for the popular city bikes.